magehost/vagrant/DEVELOP.md

 ### Parallels to VirtualBox/VMware image

+**WORK IN PROGRESS**

 The Parallels disk needs to be one .hds file, not multiple.
-**WORK IN PROGRESS**
+If you have multiple you can mount the current disk and a new disk in another VM and use `dd` to clone there.

     cd ~/Code/vagrant
     VBoxManage clonehd parallels/magehostdev.pro.pvm/magehostdev.pro.hdd/magehostdev.pro.hds virtualbox.vmwarevm/magehostdev.pro.vmdk  --format VMDK